diffusiondata/diffusion-rest-adapter/README.md

 The `adapter-client` module creates an executable JAR with all dependencies shaded in.
 It loads the configuration model from the filesystem.
 It defaults to loading the configuration from the current directory but can be passed a directory as a command line argument.
+Alternatively the configuration directory can be set using the `rest-adapter.configurationDirectory` system property.
 If the session is lost, the JVM process will be terminated.

 ##### Logging